13city/Lowtide/README.md

 ### The `config.json` Codex

-Or, let `config.json` be your guide to specifying your digital raid parameters:
+Alternatively, let `config.json` serve as your guide in defining your digital raid parameters:

 ```json
 {